2 Days Traversing Taormina

 Following the above Taormina itinerary totaled $1,230.61, costing me $615.31 per day as a young 20-something:

-The exciting thing about Taormina is that you can easily stick to a minimal food budget just by tasting the regional specialties—arancini, gelato, cannoli, and granita are all easily found for under €10 each across the town!
-If you do want to dabble with some fine dining, I found even the Michelin guide menu recommendations to be quite reasonable—€80 for three and a half dishes topped with truffle and caviar is more than worth it to me!
+The exciting thing about Taormina is that you can easily stick to a minimal food budget just by tasting the regional specialties—arancini, gelato, cannoli, and granita are all easily found for under €10 each across town!
+If you do want to dabble in some fine dining, I found even the Michelin guide menu recommendations to be quite reasonable—€80 for three and a half dishes topped with truffle and caviar is more than worth it to me!

 What to Wear in Taormina?

-Taormina embodies quintessential Mediterranean charm, with a posh fashion scene that reflects its picturesque coastal setting which has been elevated over the past few years by the arrival of a luxury designer scene.
+Taormina embodies quintessential Mediterranean charm with a posh fashion scene that reflects its picturesque coastal setting which has been elevated over the past few years by the arrival of luxury designers.
 During the day, don airy fabrics and light colors like limoncello yellow which mirror the town's sun-drenched ambiance—it gets extremely hot during the summer, so being selective about the fabrics composing the flowing sundresses you wear will pay off tremendously once you’re strolling down Corso Umberto I. Slicking your hair back into a bun is highly recommended as well, or you can hide your perspiring forehead with a high fashion headscarf!
 Even if you don’t plan to shop designer yourself, you can exude the same elegance with chic accessories like oversized sunglasses and woven basket bags while paying homage to the footwear of choice in Southern Italy since the era of Romans—leather strappy sandals.

 Limoncello Yellow